Racism in Cuba: Cuban Revolution

-The 1959 Cuban Revolution changed race relations drastically.
-Institutionally speaking, Cubans of color benefited disproportionately from revolutionary reform.
+Institutionally speaking, Cubans of color benefited disproportionately from the 1959 Cuban Revolutionary reform.
 After the overthrow of the Batista regime, Fidel Castro established racism as one of the central battles of the revolution.
 Though Cuba never had formal, state sanctioned segregation, privatization disenfranchised Cubans of color specifically.
 Previously white only private pools, beaches, and schools were made public, free, and opened up to Cubans of all races and classes.
 Because much of the Afro-Cuban population on the island was impoverished before the revolution, they benefited widely from the policies for affordable housing, the literacy program, universal free education in general, and healthcare.
 But above all, Castro insisted that the greatest obstacle for Cubans of color was access to employment.
 By the mid 1980s, racial inequality on paper was virtually nonexistent.
 Cubans of color graduated at the same (or higher) rate as white Cubans.
 The races had an equal life expectancy and were equally represented in the professional arena.

 When Fidel Castro seized power of Cuba in 1959, his administration quickly got to work.
 They passed more than 1500 legislative pieces during the first 30 months.
 These laws included priorities such as education, poverty, land distribution, and race.
 However, Castro's approach to race and eliminating racial divides was to make Cuba a raceless nation, rather focusing on people's Cuban identity and eliminating the perception of race all together.
 It was an anti-discrimination campaign in its purest form, there could be no discrimination of races if there was a raceless country, just Cubans.